vishalbhojane/my-notes/theory/javascript/advanced/Fetch API.md

 doStuff()
 ```

-checking the response for error
+Checking the response for error

 ```js
 async function doStuff() {